-Sunday: Set aside a block of time for worshipping God and expressing your adoration toward Him.
+SUNDAY: Set aside a block of time for worshipping God and expressing your adoration toward Him.
 It might take 30 minutes, an hour, or more.
 It might involve singing along with some worship music, or it could mean sitting in quiet reverence.
+It could take place during our Sunday Service, or it could be during a private time of worship.
 Perhaps you'll be prompted to express your love for God through a poem or artwork.
 Praise Him for adopting you as His beloved child.
 Thank Him for bringing you into His spiritual family.